Jonah Hill seeks a dramatic career change

 At age 28, a slimmed-down Hill said his role as a numbers-crunching Yale grad in baseball drama "Moneyball" has blown "the door wide open" for new opportunities and better roles.
 In fact, he's already hard at work on one new drama.

-"The past 10 years, I've made a lot of comedy films," he told Reuters at the South by Southwest film festival where "21 Jump Street" premiered last week ahead of its U.S. debut.
+"The past 10 years, I've made a lot of comedy films," he told Reuters at the South by Southwest film festival where "21 Jump Street" premiered on Monday ahead of its nationwide U.S. debut.

 "It's just not as inspiring to me anymore as an artist.
 I love doing it, but it really is exciting after 'Moneyball' to have that taste for something different ... doing the same thing over and over again is as boring to do as it's boring to watch."